 - Don’t voice disappointment that you “can’t have” something, but rather voice joy or enthusiasm about an alternative food, beverage, or simply the joy of spending time together.

-- If pressed, place the emphasis not on diet and deprivation, but on health (those doughnuts make me sick).
+- If pressed, place the emphasis not on diet and deprivation, but on health (those donuts make me sick).

 - Make your decision and articulate it without passing judgement.
-Support the decisions of others even when you don’t agree – in this context it is temporary, and they will be more likely to come to you later because you have been an example and they feel safe and not judged.
+Support the decisions of others even when you don’t agree.
+In this context it is temporary, and they will be more likely to come to you later because you have been an example and they feel safe, not judged.